sergiocastrovale/elden-ring-boss-tracker/README.md

 I was looking for an excuse to do a "dev speedrun" of sorts by building a very small app as quickly as possible.
 As I was playing Elden Ring at the time, this seemed like a quick - but useful - project to work on.

-The initial version took me about six hours to develop (MapGenie's parser included).
+The initial version took me about six hours to develop.
 Unfortunately, as it is customary, I got excited with the project and kept on adding features 🤷

-## Aren't there better tools?

-Yes!
-[MapGenie's tools](https://mapgenie.io/elden-ring) are incredibly useful and a must-have in in Elden Ring and so many other games.
-However, the tool I use the most - the Boss Checklist - is capped at a maximum of 40 free locations; after that you'd have to pay.

-This tracker uses the same information as that tracker, but without any limitations.
-It still links to MG's maps and wiki, but you can mark the bosses you've defeated at will.

 ## Caveats